October 12, 1988: Hershiser shutout on two days’ rest sends Dodgers to World Series

 After Lenny Dykstra led off and flied out to left field, Wally Backman singled and Keith Hernandez walked.
 Darryl Strawberry grounded to second and Hernandez was forced at second, leaving runners on first and third.
 But Kevin McReynolds lined out to third and the Mets lost their opportunity to take the lead.

 In the bottom of the inning, the Dodgers wasted no time in scoring off Darling.
-Steve Sax led off with a single, Mickey Hatcher doubled, and Kirk Gibson hit a sacrifice fly that scored Sax.
+Steve Sax led off with a single, Billy Hatcher doubled, and Kirk Gibson hit a sacrifice fly that scored Sax.
 It was redemption for Gibson, who had sabotaged the Dodgers’ chances by popping out on a bunt the night before.
 The Dodgers led, 1-0.
 Darling struck out the next two batters.
 They were his only strikeouts, because he did not last through the second inning.

 In the bottom of the second, the Dodgers continued their assault on Darling.
 Mike Scioscia, Jeff Hamilton, and Alfredo Griffin hit consecutive singles to load the bases.
 Hershiser then hit a grounder down the third-base line.
 Greg Jefferies fumbled the ball as he tried to throw home to get the lead runner.
 Scioscia scored and the bases remained loaded.
 Sax then hit his second single of the night, scoring Hamilton and Griffin.